Alfndrate/tombstone-grit-and-determination/tombstone-grit-and-determination-srd.md

 DEX: Hobbled
 WIL: Shocked

-Players can accumulate multiples of the above conditions, but if they gather 1 of each, then they become incapable of continuing to adventure.
+Players can accumulate multiples of the above conditions, but if they gather 1 of each, then they become incapable of continuing to adventure as they're just too deblitated to continue.
 If a character accumulates more conditions than the associated ability score that character dies (e.g. a character with 3 WIL and receive 3 Shocked conditions and generally be okay.
 If they receive a 4th Shocked condition, then that character dies).

 ### Scars
 When damage to a PC reduces their HP to exactly 0, they may be changed by the hand fate has dealt them and changed forever.
 See the [**Scars**] table for more.

-### Unconscious & Death
+### Death
 When a character dies, the player is free to create a new character or take control of a hireling.
 The immediately join the party in order to reduce downtime.
-If the player takes control of a hireling, they immediately Draw 2 for each stat and Draw 1 for their HP bringing them closer to the rest of the party.
+If the player takes control of a hireling, they immediately shuffle their hand, discard pile, and deck, Draw 3 cards and divide them by suit.
+They then shuffle those cards back into the deck and draw 5 cards, as though it were a new adventure day.

 ### Posses
 Large groups of similar fighters, like bandits, outlaws, lawmen are treated as a single **posse**.
 When a posse takes critical damage, it is routed or otherwise weakend.
 When it reaches 0 STR, it is destroyed.